ManuelaDetomaso/machine-learning-model-example-package/README.md

 ```
 pkg-test-env\Scripts\activate
 ```
-Ensure the environment is activates in this folder path:
+Check the environment is activated in this package folder path:
 ```
 where pip
 where python
 ```
-In the terminal:
+Then, in the terminal:
 Make sure you have the latest version of PyPA’s build installed:
 ```
 py -m pip install --upgrade build